Create your FlavorProfile!

 Stir in spinach and pasta.
 Return to boil on medium-high heat.
 Reduce heat to low; cover and simmer 10 minutes or until pasta is tender.

 Yummy soup, used a can of drained corn instead of red kidney beans & replaced barley for pasta.
 Added fresh chopped garlic when frying the Turkey sausage!
 This one is a keeper!
+Thank you!

 Very flavorful and simple.
 I took sausage out of casing before cooking.
 I used 12 oz of sausage and a full cup of dried bowtie pasta to beef up the soup and it was great.
 Served it with a nice fresh baked bread and it was perfect and very satisfying for dinner.